dotnet/docs-aspire/docs/search/elasticsearch-integration.md

 ```

 > [!TIP]
-> The `connectionName` parameter must match the name used when adding the RabbitMQ server resource in the app host project.
+> The `connectionName` parameter must match the name used when adding the Elasticsearch resource in the app host project.
 For more information, see [Add Elasticsearch resource](#add-elasticsearch-resource).

 You can then retrieve the `ElasticsearchClient` instance using dependency injection.
 For example, to retrieve the connection from an example service: